Harulabo/pace2018/README.md

 The source code is written in `AntColony.cpp`.

 ### Algorithm
-Track 3 : implementation uses two metaheuristics of Ant Colony Optimization.
+Track 3 : implementation uses metaheuristics of Ant Colony Optimization.

 ### Compile
 CMakeLists.txt